OBJECTIVE: Be the player with the highest score at the end of the game

 THE CARDS & THE DEAL

-Bonken requires a standard 52 card French deck.
-To decide who will be the first dealer and the score keeper for the game, one player should begin doling out cards one at a time.
+King utilizes a standard 52 card French deck.
+To determine who will be the first dealer and the score keeper for the game, one player should begin doling out cards one at a time.
 The player to be given the King of hearts becomes the first dealer and score keeper.
 Deal passes to the left each round.

 Players are trying to take as few tricks as possible.
 The dealer may declare a trump suit if they wish.
 Players lose 20 points from their score for each trick they capture.

-Players are trying to avoid capturing tricks with Queens in them.
-Players lose 30 points for each Queen.
+Players are trying to avoid capturing tricks with Kings or Jacks in them.
+Players lose 30 points for each King and Jack they capture.

 NO KING OF HEARTS

 Players are trying to avoid capturing the King of hearts.
 Hearts may not be led unless it is the only suit the player possesses.
-The player who captures the King of Hearts loses 50 points from their score.
+The player who captures the King of hearts loses 160 points from their score.
 The King of hearts must be played at the first opportunity.
 This means if hearts are led, or the player with the King cannot follow suit, they must play the King of hearts.

 The player with the highest score at the end of the game wins.